moriharel1/Mori_Games/README.md

-# TicTacToe
+# mori games
 that's all
-it's just tic tac toe and used as a upload server to check for updates
+it's just hub for my games and used as a upload server to check for updates